Thakre-Om-Jeetendra/gen-ai-bootcamp-2025/SentenceConstruction/mETAaI/pROMPT.md

 - the table of vocabulary should only have the following columns: Japanese, romaji, english
 - do not give romaji when showing Japanese except in the table of vocabulary.

-## Input:
-bears are at the door, did you leave the garbage out?

 ## example:
 Here are examples of user input and assistant output pay attention to the score because and why the example is scored tge way it is.